Questions?

 Will I be able to purchase the badges and patches my daughter earns at camp?

-Your daughter will receive the main camp patch and any “Camp Only” badges she has earned.
+No. Your daughter will receive the main camp patch and any “Camp Only” badges and fun patches she has earned at camp.
 She will also receive a list of the official Girl Scout badges, Journeys, or pins she earned at camp and you can purchase those at any Girl Scout shop.

 Will I be able to purchase an extra t-shirt?